mui/material-ui/docs/src/pages/components/buttons/buttons.md

 {{"demo": "pages/components/buttons/CustomizedButtons.js", "defaultCodeOpen": false}}

 🎨 If you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/button).

+## Loading buttons

+The loading buttons can show pending state and disable interactions.

+{{"demo": "pages/components/buttons/LoadingButtons.js"}}

+Toggle the switch to see the transition between the different states.

+{{"demo": "pages/components/buttons/LoadingButtonsTransition.js"}}

 ## Complex Buttons